Visvajeet21/Certificate/README.md

-These are the certificates of the certifications and courses that I have completed.
+These are the certificates of the certifications, internship and courses that I have completed.